-Whilst it is recognised that there may be aspects of each MHPoC represented in the consumer's mental health plan, the MHPoC is intended to reflect the main goal or aim of care that will underpin the next period of care.
+It is recognised that there may be aspects of each MHPoC represented in the consumer's mental health plan, the MHPoC is intended to reflect the main goal or aim of care that will underpin the next period of care.
 For example, a consumer in consolidating gain phase may also have a goal to prevent relapse but the primary goal is to maintain their level of functioning, therefore consolidating gain rather than the intensive extended phase should be reported.

-5 Australian Institute of Health and Welfare.
-(2016).
+&lt;sup>5 Australian Institute of Health and Welfare.
+(2020).
 Episode of care-mental health care phase, (Data element).
-Retrieved 17 January 2020 from http://meteor.aihw.gov.au/content/index.phtml/itemId/681789
+Retrieved 8 January 2021 from http://meteor.aihw.gov.au/content/index.phtml/itemId/730856